charlesportoferreira/word2vec/docs/examples.md

 * fixed lexical chain[link to the model]

-Some of them needs to be called with specific parameters, so we are proving examples of how to run each embedding model and we will explain these flag along the examples.
+Some of them need to be called with specific parameters, so we are proving examples of how to run each embedding model and we will explain these flag along with the examples.

 There are three mandatory input parameters: